The Handmaid's Tale: Race analysis

-African Americans, the main non-White ethnic group in this society, are called the Children of Ham.
+African Americans, the main non-White ethnic group in Gilead, are called the Children of Ham.
 A state TV broadcast mentions they have been relocated "en masse" to "National Homelands" in North Dakota, which are suggestive of the apartheid-era homelands (Bantustans) set up by South Africa or forced death marches.
 Ana Cottle characterized The Handmaid's Tale as "White feminism", noting that Atwood does away with Black people in a few lines by relocating the "Children of Ham" while borrowing heavily from the African-American experience and applying it to White women, specifically Gilead's explicit anti-literacy laws, which was borrowed from real life anti-literacy campaigns in the United States, alongside the removal of surnames among handmaids, an ode to how enslaved Africans were not given last names until Emancipation.

 It is implied that a total genocide has been committed against Native Americans living in territories under the rule of Gilead.
-Jews were given a choice between converting to the state religion or being "repatriated" to Israel.
-Converts who were subsequently discovered with any symbolic representations or artifacts of Judaism were executed.
-Further, the repatriation scheme was privatized, with the result that many Jews died en route to Israel.